Constitution of Iraq: President

 The President of the Republic is the head of state and "safeguards the commitment to the Constitution and the preservation of Iraq's independence, sovereignty, unity, the security of its territories in accordance with the provisions of the Constitution."
 The President is elected by the Council of Representatives by a two-thirds majority, and is limited to two four-year terms.
-The President ratifies treaties and laws passed by the Council of Representatives, issues pardons on the recommendation of the Prime Minister, and performs the "duty of the Higher Command of the armed forces for ceremonial and honorary purposes."
+The President ratifies treaties and laws passed by the Council of Representatives, issues pardons on the recommendation of the Prime Minister, and performs the "duty of the High Command of the armed forces for ceremonial and honorary purposes."

 There also exists a Vice President which shall assume the office of the President in case of his absence or removal.

 The Presidency Council is an entity currently operating under the auspices of the "transitional provisions" of the Constitution.
 According to the Constitution, the Presidency Council functions in the role of the President until one successive term after the Constitution is ratified and a government is seated.